Introduction to ACME

 Audient EVO 16

 µZ comes with an Audient EVO 16 audio interface.
-Connect the interface to power using the power cable and connect it to the computer running ACME via the USB-C cable.
+The device can be turned on by connecting it to power using the power cable.
+Connect it to the computer running ACME via the USB-C cable.
 Depending on your operating system, additional drivers might be required to fully use the EVO 16's capabilities.
 For more information, check the Audio driver requirements section.

 note

 The Audient EVO 16 audio interface has 8 line outputs.
-However, it is important that only line output channels 1 and 2 are used, since the output volume of the other 6 output channels can't be adjusted on the device itself.
+However, it is important that only line output channels 1 and 2 are used.

 Loopback

 µZ measurements require a loopback of the speaker signal.
 To create this loopback, connect line output 2 to mic/line input 8 using the short TRS jack cable.
-Both the output and input are located on the back panel of the EVO 16.
-See figure below:
+See picture below:

 Microphones